The framework sets standards for teaching academic subjects that

 Service-learning holds the potential to address each of the underlying causes of low graduation rates, while incorporating the strategies most recommended for preventing students from dropping out.

 The National Service-Learning Clearinghouse has gathered the practical tools presented on this page to help you get started with service-learning in K-12 schools.
-Whether you are new to service-learning or just starting a program or project, the resources in the toolkit will assist you in developing and implementing a program or project.
-A great site with plenty of resources!
+Whether you are new to service-learning or just starting a program or project, the resources in the toolkit will assist you in developing and implementing a program or project

 “The information is organized into an overview and five chapters, each addressing the components.
 Assessment is discussed throughout each chapter.
 Each chapter includes two types of documents: guides and worksheets.
 Guides include a brief explanation of the particular component of service-learning being discussed, an example of how a real-world project has worked with this component, questions to guide your thinking, and suggested resources for further exploration.
 Each guide is also accompanied by a worksheet designed to walk you and your students through the process of planning each component of a service-learning project.”